 Spaghetti and meat ball-like appearance

-Tinea versicolor is a relatively common skin infection that causes your skin to have patches of light-colored skin, due to damage of melanocytes in your skin.
-Malassezia furfur, a funny-sounding fungus that can be diagnosed by its “spaghetti-and-meatball” appearance on a KOH preparation.
+Tinea versicolor is a relatively common skin infection that causes your skin to have patches of light-colored skin due to damage to melanocytes in your skin.
+Malassezia furfur is a funny-sounding fungus that can be diagnosed by its “spaghetti-and-meatball” appearance on a KOH preparation.

 Rice watery stool